The freedom and joy you get from adventuring in a pop-up camper comes at a cost.

 Homemade Vinyl Cleaner Recipe

-For the homemade solution, combine ¼ cup of dish soap (we recommend Dawn) for every gallon of water.
+For the homemade solution, combine ¼ cup of dish soap (I recommend Dawn) for every gallon of water.
 You can add bleach if you see greasy/oily stains or residue.

 Use a white eraser sponge or a soft-bristle brush to apply your homemade solution to the surface of the pop-up vinyl and scrub gently.
 Never use a harsh scrub brush or apply too much force.
 This will damage the vinyl and ruin its waterproof properties.